 - Use similar variations for different types of sites for example:

 - social media sites could use cities

 Do not use your name, children’s names, birthdates, and pets’ names as passwords to get access to your computer.
 Much of this information can be gleaned from social media sources.
 Don’t discount hackers spending a little time harvesting information in order to steal your assets.

 Check how strong your password is on this site: https://howsecureismypassword.net/

 Now That You Have A System

-- Create a “TO DO LIST” in your phone notes or in your calendar which will give you a clue to remember your password, but doesn’t actually contain your passwords in it.
+- Create a “TO DO LIST” in your phone notes or in your calendar which will give you a clue to remember what it is, but doesn’t actually contain your passwords in it.
 For example, using our tulips example above, your list might read “engrave necklace IL0VE” “buy tulips after banking”.

 - Do not enter passwords when using unsecured Wi-Fi connections (like at the airport or coffee shops).
 Hackers make a point of intercepting your passwords and data, making money while they are having a coffee.

-- Do not share your passwords with your friends and family.
+- Do not share them with your friends and family.
 You never know how the relationships may turn out.